tomcur/CookieTokenAuth/README.md

 A valid token grants almost as much access as a valid password, and thus it should be treated as one.
 By storing only token hashes in the database, attackers cannot get access to user accounts when the session database is leaked.

 ### Cookie Exposure Is Minimized
 For added security, the token cookie is only sent to the server on a special authentication page.
 This page is only accessed once per per session by the client.
 As such, opportunity for cookie theft is minimized.
+This behaviour can be disabled, e.g. to improve site load time for the first visit per session.

 ### Encrypted by CakePHP
 On top of all these security measures, the token cookies are naturally encrypted by CakePHP.